beatrice-occhiena/Computational_intelligence/FinalProject/README.md

 #### State-space structure

-In choosing a strategy, it is fundamental to consider that  the state-space cannot be perfectly represented as a tree due to the nature of its gameplay.
+In choosing a strategy, it is fundamental to consider that  the state-space cannot be perfectly represented as a tree due to the nature of the gameplay.
 Particularly towards the end of the game, when the board is nearly full, most moves don't add new pieces.
 Instead, they just move the pieces that are already there.
 This creates **cycles** in the game, where we might see the same arrangement of pieces more than once.

 > Because of this looping, we have to think of the game more like a **graph**, where these repeated patterns can happen.